 Pair up with a local festival, movie theatre, musician, or another retailer to give out prizes like a song download, item to try, or event ticket, for a valuable addition to the consumer's purchase.
 Or even give out free products to try straight from your product collection.
 Add a QR code to product packaging that allows consumers to save up points and redeem them for the prizes later on.
 Saving up the points will keep customers coming back and build brand loyalty.

-Place a QR code on items in magazines and on tags so consumers can find the place it is displayed in larger stores.
+Place a QR code on advertisements in magazines and on tags so consumers can find the place it is displayed in larger stores.
 QR code inventory is very useful for staff and employees.
 Many times random items get left in other sections of stores piquing a customer's interest but they have no idea where to find more, choose a different color, or find another size.
 Also, for items consumers have seen in the newspaper and plan to shop for in the week, they can scan a QR code to find the location and plan their trip in advance.

 In place of the old paper coupons, have consumers scan QR codes in the store or in the newspaper so they can have them stored in one place in their phones in advance for easy checkout later in line.